What is a General Practitioner?

 General Practitioner Services

-The licensed and experienced general practitioners at the UrgentMED Network are available seven days a week to provide routine health maintenance or urgent (non-life threatening) care.
+The licensed and experienced general practitioners at UrgentMED are available seven days a week to provide routine health maintenance or urgent (non-life threatening) care.
 This includes examinations such as school physicals which students may need to join sports teams; pre-employment clearance, and pre-operative clearance.

 Diagnostic testing is also overseen by general practice doctors, who can conduct EKGs, test for strep throt, tuberculosis and STDs while also authorizing x-rays for detailed assessments.
-The UrgentMED Network offers both an in-house lab for the quickest turnaround time in relaying result findings.
+UrgentMED offers both an in-house lab for the quickest turnaround time in relaying result findings.

 School physicals and synonymous with annual medical exams are typically required for children when entering any public school system.
 School physicals ensure that children are current with their vaccinations to minimize the spread of serious diseases.
 The requirements vary from state to state, but the ultimate purpose is always the same.
 According to California law, to enroll a child in school (either for the first time or to transfer to a new school) it is required that the child is immunized and that proof of immunization can be provided.